 Join Diamond Princess for an unforgettable voyage and you will experience the next generation of Personal Choice Cruising aboard Princess' most innovative ship yet.
 Diamond Princess boasts 750 balcony staterooms, an array of dining options including Anytime Dining with four themed restaurants, plus Sabatini's, Club Fusion, four sparkling pools, an impressive library and one of the largest Internet Cafe's at Sea.
 You will feel like you're on a five-star floating resort.

-Departing From: Vancouver, British Columbia Check In Starts At 120
+Departing From: Sydney, Australia Check In Starts At 0100p Check-i